nataliaskrzypczak/nataliaskrzypczak.github.io/README.md

 The project involved developing an analysis of the location and profile of vegetarian restaurants in the United States for an investor, aiming to identify the optimal place to open a restaurant with the potential for popularity.

 ### Data
-- List of restaurants collaborating with Uber Eats in the USA, along with their menu
+- <a href="https://www.kaggle.com/datasets/ahmedshahriarsakib/uber-eats-usa-restaurants-menus">List of restaurants collaborating with Uber Eats in the USA, along with their menu</a>

 ### Technologies and Tools
 - Jupyter Notebook